SkylineCommunications/dataminer-docs/connector-help/connector_help/Ruckus Wireless vSCG.md

 This page contains information organized by **Service Set Identifier (SSID)**.
 For each SSID, the **Number STA** connected to that SSID is displayed, along with the **total received bytes** and **total transmitted bytes**.

-As the content of this table is already available on the page **SCG WLAN**,the **WLAN Table** is by default disabled to reduce unnecessary polling.
+As the content of this table is already available on the page **SCG WLAN**, the **WLAN Table** is by default disabled to reduce unnecessary polling.
 However, polling can be activated if required.

 ### WLAN Access Points

 This page displays information about the access points (APs).
 All APs connected to the WLAN are displayed in the table, organized by MAC address.

-As the content of this table is already available on the page **SCG Access Points**,the **WLAN AP Table** is by default disabled to reduce unnecessary polling.
+As the content of this table is already available on the page **SCG Access Points**, the **WLAN AP Table** is by default disabled to reduce unnecessary polling.
 However, polling can be activated if required.

 ### Note